HL7/davinci-dtr/src/pagecontent/specification__behaviors__execution_of_CQL.md

 As discussed in the Execution Results section below, it's possible not every CQL statement will be executed (for example if some questions are only relevant given certain answers to prior questions).
 In order to reduce data transfers and increase overall speed, data MAY be fetched as needed.
 However, the application's execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).

 The app's execution engine determines which FHIR resources to retrieve by analyzing the CQL.
 The SMART on FHIR application SHALL be provided with a token that allows it to access relevant information for the patient in question.
 Depending on user permissions the app may not have all data.
-The app dev should consider the possibility that access to some data may be restricted or prohibited(and access restrictions my happen silently (i.e. indistinguishable absent data).
+The app dev should consider the possibility that access to some data may be restricted or prohibited and that access restrictions my happen silently (i.e. indistinguishable absent data).

 ### Engine Execution